gravio-la/graviola-crud-framework/README.md

 Storage endpoints can be configured either dynamically at runtime using the settings modal or by providing a `SPARQL_ENDPOINT` environment variable at build time.

+## Security Disclaimer

+**Warning**: The SPARQL implementation in this framework was designed primarily for use with open knowledge bases, with a focus on supporting SPARQL-compliant endpoints.
+Security considerations were not the primary focus during development, and as such, there are potential vulnerabilities that users should be aware of:

+- **Query Injection**: The current implementation may be susceptible to SPARQL query injection attacks.
+- **Data Exposure**: There is a risk of unintended exposure of data from the graph due to insufficient access controls.

+We acknowledge these limitations and plan to address them in future releases by implementing:

+- Access Control Lists (ACLs)
+- Query sanitization and validation (currently done by using @tpluscode/sparql-builder and @tpluscode/rdf-strings)
+- Data masking and filtering capabilities

+If you are using this framework in a production environment with sensitive data, we strongly recommend implementing additional security measures at the application or infrastructure level.

 ## Development

 ### Committing and Contributing